gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 would I want to?
 Being your captain interests me rather less than being a stable boy."

-"Then why?"
+"Then what do you want the stone for?"
 Vurt asked.

-"Because I want to know how it works," he said.
-He pointed at the dayglass lantern in the middle of the table.
-"They made that by the ton, and all we can do is dig it up and polish it.
+"Because I want to know how it works," he said simply, and for the first time since she had met him, Erileine believed he was being completely sincere.
+He pointed at the lantern in the middle of the table.
+"They made dayglass by the ton, and all we can do is dig it up and polish it.
 We're so *little* compared to them.
 Now, who's coming?"

 It only took a minute to pick names.
 Uyves, of course, but not Vurt, not through the tunnels one leg.
 Laeuc would come, and Gaeston was the best archer in Starboard Town, so that meant Marq as his spearman, and Armaend and Donaien made six.
+Thomas would get them as close to the peak as he could, then come back and collect Piaerre once they had the Pilot Stone.

-The next question was how to get to the *Presumption*.
-"I can help with that," Vurt said.
-"I left a few presents on the stairs in case anyone came snooping."
+The next question was how to get past the curfew patrols to the *Presumption*.
+"I can help with that," Vurt said confidently.
+"I left some gear at Mayeule's, and a few presents on the stairs in case anyone came snooping."

 Uyves nodded.
 "Laeuc and I will get Gaeston and Marq.
 Erileine, can